akunnyaanam/laravel-base-image/README.md

 ![License](https://img.shields.io/github/license/akunnyaanam/laravel-base-image)
 ![Release](https://img.shields.io/github/v/release/akunnyaanam/laravel-base-image?include_prereleases)

-A highly optimized, production-ready Docker base image designed for **Laravel applications**.
+A highly optimized, lightweight, production-ready Docker base image designed for **Laravel applications**.
-Built on top of **Debian Bookworm** (Glibc) to ensure maximum compatibility with PHP extensions while keeping the image size reasonable.
+Built on top of **Alpine Linux** to ensure minimal image size while maintaining compatibility with PHP extensions through musl libc.

 This image is intended to be used as a parent image (`FROM`) to speed up deployment pipelines for Laravel projects.